socialray/makahiki-ktuh/doc/installation-makahiki-heroku.rst

   % scripts/initialize_instance.py -t default -r makahiki-hpu

 This command will:
+  * create the application in Heroku
+  * install necessary Heroku addons
+  * set up the Makahiki environments you defined for the application
   * Upload the Makahiki source code to Heroku
-  * Install and/or update all Python packages required by Makahiki;
+  * Install and/or update all Python packages required by Makahiki
   * Reinitialize the database contents and perform any needed database migrations.
   * Initialize the system with data.
   * Set up static files.